microsoft/machnet/README.md

 [![Build](https://github.com/microsoft/machnet/actions/workflows/build.yml/badge.svg?event=push)](https://github.com/microsoft/machnet)

-Machnet provides an easy way for applications to access low-latency reliable messaging based on DPDK.
+Machnet provides an easy way for applications to reduce their Ethernet networking latency via kernel-bypass (DPDK-based) reliable messaging.
 It supports a variety of cloud and bare-metal platforms, evaluated in [docs/PERFORMANCE_REPORT.md](docs/PERFORMANCE_REPORT.md).

 **Architecture**: Machnet runs as a separate process on all machines where the